apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 yield significantly less memory use.

 In the `dict-random` case above, we found that the master branch uses 405 MB of RAM at peak while loading a 152 MB dataset.
-In v0.11.1, loading the same Parquet file without the accelerated dictionary support uses 1.94 GB of peak memory while the resulting non-dictionary table occupies 1.01 GB.
+In v0.12.1, loading the same Parquet file without the accelerated dictionary support uses 1.94 GB of peak memory while the resulting non-dictionary table occupies 1.01 GB.

+Note that we had a memory overuse bug in versions 0.14.0 and 0.14.1 fixed in ARROW-6060, so if you are hitting this bug you will want to upgrade to 0.15.0 as soon as it comes out.

 # Conclusion